intel-iot-devkit/how-to-code-samples/README.md

 ### Setting The Alarm

-The alarm is set using a single-page web interface served directly from the Intel® Edison board while the example program is running.
+The alarm is set using a single-page web interface served directly from the IntelÂ® Edison board while the example program is running.

-The web server runs on port 3000, so if the Intel® Edison board is connected to Wi-Fi* on 192.168.1.13, the address to browse to if you are on the same network is http://192.168.1.13:3000.
+The web server runs on port 3000, so if the IntelÂ® Edison board is connected to Wi-Fi* onÂ 192.168.1.13, the address to browse to if you are on the same network isÂ http://192.168.1.13:3000.